ckeditor/ckeditor4/custom/DISTRIBUTION.md

    `git rm -r *`

-1. Commit and push the changes:
+1. Commit the changes, but do not push them:

    `git commit -am "Delete all files in preparation for new distribution"`

-   `git push`

 1. Copy all files from the new build folder to the working copy folder, for
    example: